khanmaster/ansiblewithvagrant/README.md

+# Please use the folders for break down of lessons from lesson 1-3. each lesson has a separate README file and content of the particular lacture.
+This page has all lessons together.

 # Infra Structure as Code - Ansible Configuration Management

  ## Understanding Infra Structure as Code (Iac) concepts with Ansible Provisioning